-DCE for OpenVMS provides a set of the distributed computing features specified by The Open Group's DCE, as well as tools for application developers.
+The DCE for the OpenVMS product family provides a set of the distributed computing features specified by The Open Group's DCE, as well as tools for application developers.
 With DCE, The Open Group has established a standard set of services and interfaces that facilitate the creation, use, and maintenance of client/server applications.
 DCE for OpenVMS serves as the basis for an open computing environment where networks of multivendor systems appear as a single system to the user.
 Because DCE makes the underlying networks and operating systems transparent, application developers can easily build portable, interoperable client/server applications.
 Users can locate and share information safely and easily across the entire enterprise.
 DCE for OpenVMS supplies system managers with a set of tools to consistently manage the entire distributed computing environment, while assuring the integrity of the enterprise.